schriftgestalt/GlyphsSDK/GlyphsFileFormat/GlyphsFileFormatv3.md

 * kerningRLT `dict`: see `kerningLTR`
 * kerningVertical `dict`: see `kerningLTR`
 * keyboardIncrement `float`: Only written if not `1`
+* keyboardIncrement `float`: Only written if not `10`
+* keyboardIncrement `float`: Only written if not `100`
 * metrics `list>dict`: definition of the (vertical) metrics
     * filter `string`: A predicate format string [(Apple Predicate Programming Guide)](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/Predicates/AdditionalChapters/Introduction.html#//apple_ref/doc/uid/TP40001789) (e.g. `"case == 3"` (No Case = 0, Uppercase = 1, Lowercase = 2, Smallcaps = 3, Other = 4))
     * name `string`: the name of the metric.
+Can be anything.
+If the metric has a special meaning, set the type to a appropriate value
-Can be anything but some keys have special meaning: "ascender", "cap height", "slant height", "x-height", "midHeight", "topHeight", "descender", "baseline"
+    * type `string`: special meaning. allowed keys: "ascender", "cap height", "slant height", "x-height", "midHeight", "topHeight", "bodyHeight", "descender", "baseline", "italic angle"
+* note `string`: font note.
 * numbers `list>dict`: definition of the numbers.
 Used to store interpolating numbers in each master
     * name `string`: name of the number
 * properties `list>dict`: see [Properties](#properties)